 Anatomy

 The chapter about the anatomy of the Goodeidae is based on the contribution of Abraham Kobelkowsky to the book Viviparous Fishes from Mari Carmen Uribe and Harry Grier, 2005, New Life Publications (ISBN: 0-9645058-5-1), but structured a bit differently and supplemented by more details.
-The original title of this paper within the book is: "General Anatomy and Sexual Dimorphism of Goodea atripinnis (Teleostei: Goodeidae)", and may be used as basis for this website with the friendly permission of Mari Carmen Uribe, to who we communicate our thanks.
+The original title of this paper within the book is: "General Anatomy and Sexual Dimorphism of Goodea atripinnis (Teleostei: Goodeidae)", and is used as a basis for this article with the friendly permission of Mari Carmen Uribe, to who we communicate our thanks.
+This chapter deals exclusively with the species Goodea atripinnis, and consequently, not all things described herein can be assigned to other species, especially not to the Empetrichthyinae.
+Nevertheless, many things are universal valid for all species or genera, and therefore this chapter should serve as a brief introduction to the anatomy of this amazing group of fish.

 1. The Skeleton